SoftwareAG/webmethods-api-control-plane/deployment/docker/README.md

 - change to deployment/docker directory:

     ```bash
     cd deployment/docker
     ```

 - execute the deployment script

     ```bash
     docker compose -f control-plane-beta.debug.yaml up -d
     ```

-:wave: The Jaeger UI can be accessed via the `JAEGER_UI_PORT` which will configured in the `.env` file
+:wave: The Jaeger UI can be accessed via the `JAEGER_UI_PORT` port configured in the `.env` file.

 ### 2. Enabling Gainsight integration

-If you want to see Gainsight powerd user engagemnets (work in progress) in API Control Plane like bots, articles, feature introduction etc., you can start it with additional configuration set up in `ui/ui-config.gainsight.env` file.
-Please contact your Software AG API Control Plane BEAT contact or ask us here for the proper confoguration values.
+If you want to see [Gainsight](https://www.gainsight.com/product-experience/) powered user engagemnets (work in progress) in API Control Plane like bots, articles, feature introduction etc., you can start it with additional configuration set up in `ui/ui-config.gainsight.env` file.
+Please contact your Software AG API Control Plane BETA contact or ask us here for the proper confoguration values.

 To start API Control Plane BETA with Gainsight enabled:

 - change to deployment/docker directory:

     ```bash
     cd deployment/docker
     ```

 - execute the deployment script

     ```bash
     docker compose -f control-plane-beta.gainsight.yaml up -d
     ```

-### 3. Enabling Secure Elastic communication
+### 3. Enabling secure Elasticsearch communication

 If you wuld like to run elasticsearch in secure mode, then the following properties needs to be set in the `.env` file to enable secure communication